SofianeHamlaoui/TorOverVPN/README.md

 $ ./openvpn-install.sh
 ```

-and for setuping the rules, we will use this script :
+and for setting the rules, we will use this script :

 ![](https://i.imgur.com/MvnbLzC.png)